NitinKotian76/GayatriApp-1/jenkins/cicd.md

 Test:
     requires all services to be active
+    gayatriapp
     postgresql
     memcached
     nginx
 will run in the local dev environment

+staging:
+    requires all services to be active
+    gayatriapp
+    postgresql
+    memcached
+    nginx
+will run in a staging server

 Deploy:
     requires all services to be active